basvanwesting/genetic-algorithm/README.md

 Run with `cargo run --example profile_evolve_binary --release -- --bench --profile-time 5`

 ## TODO
+* Add stubbed best_generation to Permutate, so the strategy is more flexible in the client user
 * Maybe seed best_chromosome back into population after degenerate?
 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Make fitness/simple_sum generic